 There are many varicose veins myths and misconceptions when it comes to varicose veins.
 The internet is full of homemade remedies and other questionable science for preventing varicose veins.
 Here at the Northern Illinois Vein Clinic, we want to debunk some of these varicose Vein myths and point you in the direction of proven research.

 1. Varicose veins are caused by the way you sit.

 This is a varicose vein myth.
 Rather, varicose veins can be caused by the amount of time you spend sitting, how much weight you gain and other factors like pregnancy and age.
 Crossing or uncrossing your legs won’t really make an impact.
 The best thing to do is to stay active and take regular breaks when you are sitting for long periods.
-Both men and women can get them too!
+Both men and women can get them too.

 2. Varicose veins are ugly but harmless.

-This is also a Varicose vein myths stating that they produce a wide range of symptoms ranging from discomfort, tiredness and aching to more severe pain.
+There is also a Varicose vein myth stating that they produce a wide range of symptoms ranging from discomfort, tiredness and aching to more severe pain.
 If left untreated, they can also cause open sores and bleed as the skin around them thins, in addition to the formation of blood clots.
 In fact, according to the 2018 study by the Journal Jama, people suffering from varicose veins are 5.3 times more likely to get a deep vein thrombosis (DVT) than people without varicose veins.
 DVT is a serious and sometimes life-threatening medical condition when a blood clot forms in one or more of the deep veins in your body, usually your legs.

 3. Avoid exercise.